sfigg/commercialization-public/design/component-guidelines/universal-serial-bus--usb-.md

 For the complete set of hardware requirements for Windows 10, see [Minimum hardware requirements](https://msdn.microsoft.com/library/windows/hardware/dn915086.aspx).

-## Windows Hardware Compatibility Program requirements for USB
+## Windows Hardware Compatibility Program specifications for USB
  The Windows Hardware Compatibility Program leverages tests in the Windows [Hardware Lab Kit](https://msdn.microsoft.com/library/windows/hardware/dn930814.aspx) (HLK), which OEMs can use to help diagnose issues early in the development process, ensure driver compatibility with Windows, and optionally certify devices or systems.
-New tests in the HLK can validate Dual Role and Function mode on any Windows 10 edition.
+Tests in the HLK can validate Dual Role and Function mode on any Windows 10 edition.

 The [System.Fundamentals.SystemUSB.SystemExposesUSBPort](https://msdn.microsoft.com/library/windows/hardware/dn932827.aspx#systemfundamentalssystemusbsystemexposesusbport) Windows Hardware Compatibility Program requirement lists which USB controller types are recommended, supported, or not supported.